 If you’re a student who knows where you’re heading, but needs help choosing a gap year program that will help you get there, then read on.

-We looked at some of the most popular career choices among graduates in 2019 and selected GVI programs specifically suited to developing skills essential for excelling in each particular field.
+We’ve looked at some of the most popular career choices among last year’s graduates and selected GVI programs specifically suited to developing skills essential for excelling in each particular field.

 To use this guide, scroll down to your profession of choice and select the matching program that appeals to you most.

-If you don’t find your chosen line of work listed below, simply request to speak to one of our enrollment experts.
-They’ll be able to help you choose a program based on your interests and the skillset you’re looking to build during your gap year.
+If you don’t find your chosen line of work listed below, simply request to speak to one of our enrolment experts.
+They’ll be able to help you choose a program based on your interests and the skill set you’re looking to build during your gap year.

 Most graduates entering Duke and Harvard medical schools have taken about a year or more off before starting their program.
 There are many reasons for this shift in sentiment in favour of the gap or transitional year.